TomDonoghue/TomDonoghue.github.io/research.md

 ![MEG]({{ site.url }}/assets/pics/MEG_web.png)

-Quick Version: The 'what, when, and where' of neuroelectrophysiological data.
+Quick Version: The 'what, when, and where' of neuro-electrophysiological data.

 At its core, this project simply aims to provide some extra details on the 'where, when and what' of periodic and aperiodic  neural activity.
 There is a rich history of exploring and mapping periodic activity in particular, often referred to as neural oscillations.
 However, the majority of this work has not systematically separated periodic components from aperiodic neural activity, and typically uses pre-defined frequency ranges.